sohansoharab/angularTS/hello_world/tutorial.md

     }

 ## **Using services in components**
-Below is the recommended method
+Below is the recommended method,

+And auto import should work in all files wherever the services are invoked, if not, please invoke

+    import { CoursesService } from "./courses.service";

 **<courses.service.ts>**